CrystalAlpha358/ncjishaku/docs/index.rst

 .. image:: /images/jishaku-keyart.png

+**Disclaimer:** This project is currently in very early stages of development.

 ncjishaku is a debugging and utility extension for nextcord bots.

 The documentation is split up into categories.
 Please see the index below.